Adams Grove Presbyterian Church

 The Adams Grove Presbyterian Church, constructed in the Greek revival-style in 1853, is one of the few pre-Civil War churches remaining in the area.
 The cemetery outside of the church was built at least five years prior.
 The last congregation was held in either 1974 or 1986, depending on the source.
 It is widely considered to be one of the most haunted locations in Alabama.

-At least four entities are confirmed to haunt the property, though other investigators have recorded more.
+At least four entities are confirmed to haunt the property, though investigators have recorded more.

 The ghost of a Confederate soldier haunts the adjacent cemetery.
 He yells at visitors to get off the property when they come by for a visit.
 He carries his rifle and chases them away, sometimes calling out, “Go on, git!”

 Another spirit haunting Adams Grove is an unidentified minister who only appears before thunderstorms.
 He wears a black suit and a gaucho hat.
 His apparition steps onto the porch, raises his arms into the air, and begins to yell or pray loudly.
 All of the sudden, thunder is heard and the rain begins, and he fades away into the air.

 In the evening hours, a baby cries inside the church.
 Walking towards the sounds will prompt them to stop, though they will resume once you begin to walk away.
 It is unknown as to why a crying baby haunts the church.